mainio/decidim-theme-bleach/README.md

-# Decidim::Bleach - A light theme for Decidim
+# Decidim::Theme::Bleach - A light theme for Decidim

 The gem has been developed by [Mainio Tech](https://www.mainiotech.fi/).